learnol123/Project-Management-for-VSOC/README.md

 Project Scenario :
-The CEO of a cybersecurity technology startup, Mufid Hossein, is hiring you to work on a strategic project suppor?ng a fleet of connected and autonomous vehicles.
-The company is building out a Vehicle Security Opera?ons Center (VSOC).
-The vision for the product is to build a cloud-based plaIorm to support the following capabili?es:
+The CEO of a cybersecurity technology startup, Mufid Hossein, is hiring you to work on a strategic project supporting a fleet of connected and autonomous vehicles.
+The company is building out a Vehicle Security Operations Center (VSOC).
+The vision for the product is to build a cloud-based plaIorm to support the following capabilities:
 1. A real-time monitoring plaIorm that ingests, analyzes, and responds to streaming data from fleets of connected and autonomous vehicles.
 2. Repor?ng of cyber threats in real ?me